JiyaS95/Frosh-2t6-Tech-Team-Challenge/README.md

 ## AI Usage Declaration

 You're welcome to use AI tools (ChatGPT, Claude, GitHub Copilot, etc.) while working on this challenge.
-Seriously, go for it — we use them too.
+Seriously, go for it, we use them too.

 **The one rule: declare it honestly in your PR description.**

 We've included an AI Usage Declaration section in the PR template.
 Fill it out truthfully: what tools you used, how you used them, and what you changed or reviewed afterward.
 We're not judging you for using AI.
 We *are* looking for honesty and self-awareness.

-Undeclared AI use is treated the same way as academic dishonesty — not because the tool is bad, but because hiding it tells us something about your character that matters more than your code.
+Undeclared AI use is treated the same way as academic dishonesty, not because the tool is bad, but because hiding it tells us something about your character that matters more than your code.

 ---